leejjoon/pywcsgrid2/doc/users/overview.rst

 the original wcs coordinate and then will be transformed to the target coordinate.

-The example below is a more sophiscated example.
+The code below is a more sophiscated example.
 The two fits images are plotted using the mpl_toolkits.AxesGrid.
 Both axes are created using the wcs information of the first image.
 Note that the gridhelper object is explicitly created and handed to the axes, i.e., the